Family Caregiver Advisory Panel

 Families for Depression Awareness’ Family Caregiver Advisory Panel is made up of volunteer members who share their personal experiences of supporting a loved one living with depression or bipolar disorder with others.
 The Family Caregiver Advisory Panel serves as a sounding board for FFDA leadership on issues of programmatic direction, caregiver advocacy, and the general needs of family caregivers.

-Panel members will be asked to participate in quarterly phone or videoconference calls and will be offered the opportunity to provide direct feedback to FFDA’s corporate partners through surveys, phone calls, and/or focus groups.
+Panel members will be asked to participate in regular phone or videoconference calls and will be offered the opportunity to provide direct feedback to FFDA’s corporate partners through surveys, phone calls, and/or focus groups.
 Occasionally, members of the Advisory Panel may be invited to represent FFDA in connection with media opportunities.

 Through your participation, you will: